 The birthplace of the American Episcopal Church, Christ Church was founded in 1695.
 These walls have seen the likes of presidents, signers of the Declaration of Independence, and other notable figures among its worshipers.
 Ranking among the ten most visited sites in Philadelphia, Christ Church offers daily talks and tours of the grounds located at 2nd and Church.

+The educators inside can answer just about any question you have about the church and Christianity in early Philadelphia, so don’t hesitate to ask.
 Take a stroll through the sanctuary to learn about the history of the building, which dates from 1744.
 Don’t miss the plaques marking the pews frequented by George Washington, Betsy Ross, and the Penn family, among other notable parishioners.

 See Christ Church Burial Ground

 Christ Church Burial Ground is located at 5th and Arch, a few blocks away from the main church site.
 The burial ground is a fascinating place to visit.
 It is the final resting place of many Revolutionary War figures and early leaders.
 A walk among the headstones is a who’s who of people who shaped the early days of the United States.
+Fortunately the headstones of notable figures are well marked and easy to spot as you wander the grounds.

 Make sure to stop at Benjamin Franklin’s grave at the northwest corner of the burial ground.
 Its large stone is almost always covered with pennies left by visitors–an homage to Franklin’s adage that “a penny saved is a penny earned.”
+If you don’t want to pay the $5 to enter, you can still see Franklin’s grave through a hole in the wall.

 Tour Independence Hall

 Several of the most important meetings in America’s history happened at Independence Hall.
-This iconic building hosted the creation of the Constitution and Declaration of Independence, and it’s the center of the Philadelphia historic district.
-On a guided tour, visitors can see the original drafts of both documents prominently displayed and explore the very courtroom that our nation’s founding fathers once occupied.
+Once the Pennsylvania State House, this iconic building hosted the meetings where the Constitution and Declaration of Independence were hammered out, and it’s the center of the Philadelphia historic district.
+You’ll know it by the prominent statue of George Washington in front (and the park rangers clearly keeping watch).

 See the Liberty Bell